Point of Sale

 Nothing rewards an employee more than professional advancement – and you’ll be creating some genuine loyalty in the process.

-You can’t control the state of tipped minimum wage.
+You can’t control the rate of tipped minimum wage by state or province.
 As wages continue to rise, you’re guaranteed to see increased labor costs that impact your bottom line.

 But the long-term impact doesn’t have to lead to shrinking margins or unhappy servers.
 If you focus on what you can control within your business and take a strategic approach, you can tip the scales, remaining a profitable business and a great place to work.